nbicocchi/learn-java-core/assets/slides/E5 - Java Generic Data Structures.md

 }
 ```

 We traded a run-time error for a compile-time error!
-A nice deal!
+Nice!

 ---

 ### Type parameters
 A generic type is a generic class (or interface) that is parameterized over types.
 To declare a generic class, we need to declare a class with the type parameter section delimited by angle brackets `<` `>` following the class name.

 A class can declare one or more type parameters and use them inside the class body as types for fields, method arguments, return values, and local variables.
-In this case, the class does not know the concrete type on which it operates.
-The concrete type must be specified when creating instances of the class.
-This approach allows you to write classes and methods that can process many different types in the same way.

 Remember that only a reference type (an array, a standard class, a custom class) can be used as a concrete type for generics.
-This means that instead of primitive types, we use wrapper classes such as `Integer`, `Double`, `Boolean`, and so on when creating an object of a generic class.
+This means that instead of primitive types, we use wrapper classes such as `Integer`, `Double`, `Boolean`, and so on.

 In the following example, the class `GenericType` has a single type parameter named `T`.
 We assume that the type `T` is "some type" and write the class body regardless of the concrete type.